chrishah/AMEB_2020_practical/BUSCO/full_analysis/README.md

 ## Intro

-rhe below steps walk you through the full analyses.
+The below steps walk you through the full analyses.
 I have run it and have deposited the results on Sauron under `/usr/people/EDVZ/hahnc/AMEB_2020_practical/BUSCO/full_analysis.tgz`.
 I don't want to put it on Github since some of these data are not yet published.

 If you want, you can of course run it also yourself, but the results should be exactly the same.
 With the configuration I chose the whole analysis took about 8 hours.